Tampa Bay flower shops, restaurants prepare for busy Valentine's Day

 “It does get a little hectic on Valentine’s Day when the phone doesn’t stop, and like I said, we try to meet everybody’s needs as best as possible," said Martinez.

-Nothing says full of love like being full with food.
+Nothing says full of love, like being full of food.
 Restaurants across the Tampa Bay Area are also gearing up for the holiday.

 Joe Dyer, the general manager at Union New American in Tampa, said they’re fully booked for Valentine’s Day.